BrandonMG77/policy/Policy.md

 1. PERSONAL INFORMATION COLLECTED

 No personal information is collected by the app.
+The app just shows information to the user and it does not contain any additional function than that.